gosweetspot/freight-api/shipments/post.md

 ***

-## Example - Domestic Outbound Shipment
+## Example 1 - Domestic Outbound Shipment
+This is a simple outbound, or sending out from your site, shipment.

 **Request**

     POST http://api.gosweetspot.com/api/shipments